Google-Developer-Student-Clubs-TECB/Machine-Learning-Projects/README.md

 So welcome ML Enthusiast.
 You are at the right place.😊

-GDSC TECH provide some awesome ML related projects to work upon and enhance your skills.
+GDSC TECB provide some awesome ML related projects to work upon and enhance your skills.

 The motive🎯 of this project is to help new learners like you to get familiar with Machine Learning